kiotsukettene/codebility-assessment/backend/README-3-5-YEARS.md

 ## Overview

 Welcome to the **3–5 Years** backend assessment!
 This challenge involves building a more robust Express.js API with TypeScript, proper architecture, database integration, authentication, and external API integration.
-We aim to see how you structure a mid-complexity application in **2–4 hours**.
+We aim to see how you structure a mid-complexity application in **2–4 days**.

 ## Task Summary